circlefin/malachite/specs/english/proofs_scheduling.md

 multiple, previously committed blocks.
 Or, more precisely, a proof attesting the proper execution of multiple blocks.

-Since proofs are part of proposed blocks, the **prover** role in this specification is associated to the **proposer** role in the consensus protocol.
-The proposer a block at height `H` is expected to include in the proposed block proofs of previous blocks.
-How the right provers ship proofs to the right proposers is not considered in this document.

-> TODO: review relation between proposer and prover

 ## Strands

 The proposed solution is to adopt a **static scheduling** protocol.